 |Only site users can see contact details|

 |Please sign up to see complete contacts information|

-Marketing in Middle East Construction Materials Market
+Marketing in %s market of Middle East Construction Materials Market

 If you want to trade in the Middle East Construction Materials Market, please join in Anbar Asia.
 Your order will be shown here, so the traders of Middle East contact you

 The construction industry is one of the most prosperous industries and businesses in the world.
 Working in the construction-related industries can also bring good profits.

 Among the items that are directly related to construction are Construction materials and masonry.
 The Middle East is currently one of the seven largest Cement producing countries in the world.
 Middle East cement has been exported to India, Russia, Iraq, Qatar, Bangladesh, China, Kenya, Sri Lanka, Turkmenistan, Kazakhstan, Oman and others.

 Despite all the obstacles created in this country, Iraq is still the first destination for clinker and cement exports in the Middle East.
 Kuwait and Afghanistan are next.
 The Middle East exports 12 million tons of clinker annually, and Iraq is the largest buyer of clinker in the Middle East.
 The amount of 30% of the country's clinker exports are now done through the Arvand Free Zone.
 Arvand Free Zone will soon become the first exporter of clinker in the country.